JoodSaeed/Here-4-U-BLOG-/README.md

 # Here4U BLOG
-The web application written in PHP
+The web application written in PHP.
 It driven by a backend database (MySQL / phpMyAdmin) It includes: o Registration & Login page